KDAB/hotspot/README.md

 -- potentially both of the above is not an option for you, e.g. when the library is closed source and supplied by a thirdparty vendor.
 If that is the case, you may be lucky and the library contains frame pointers.
 If so, then try to build elfutils from current git master (you want commit a55df2c1, which should be part of 0.170).
    This version of elfutils will try to fallback to the frame pointer for unwinding, when the debug information is missing.
+- you are using clang to compile your code
+-- sadly, it seems like clang is producing garbage DWARF information that elfutils fails to interpret, see also: https://github.com/KDAB/hotspot/issues/51
+-- thankfully, this should only affect inline frames and file/line information. nevertheless, this is a big limitation and significantly decreases the usability of hotspot (and perf, for that matter)

 ### Missing Features